excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 #### Creating A Validator

-* In Launchpad.Models create a new class {Model}Validator under the validators folder
+* In Voyage.Models create a new class {Model}Validator under the validators folder
 * Inherit AbstractValidator<TModel>
 * Configure rules using the fluent API
 ```